-Diagnostic imaging facilities managed by HMCA provide diagnostic imaging services to patients referred by physicians who are either in private practice or affiliated with managed care providers or other payor groups.
+Diagnostic imaging facilities managed or owned by HMCA provide diagnostic imaging services to patients referred by physicians.
 The facilities are operated in a manner which eliminates the admission and other administrative inconveniences of in-hospital diagnostic imaging services.
 Imaging services are performed in an outpatient setting by trained medical technologists under the direction of physicians.
 Following diagnostic procedures, the images are reviewed by the interpreting physicians who prepare reports of these tests and their findings.
-Reports for the New York facilities are transcribed by HMCA personnel and reports for the Florida facilities are outsourced to independent contractors.
+Reports for the New York facilities are transcribed by HMCA personnel and reports for the Florida facilities are outsourced to professional transcription services.